Cristal Chanelle Truscott

 BFA in Theatre with a minor in Africana Studies (cum laude), New York University, Tisch School of the Arts, Experimental Theatre Wing (ETW)

 Research and Projects

 Dr. Truscott is currently working on her book SoulWork: Methodology from the Cultural Conservatory, which traces the development, philosophy, and practical application of her generative method for training artists, building ensemble performance, and connecting communities.
-Soul Work is a comprehensive training method and generative practice for acting, directing, playwriting, devising, ensemble building, and community engagement designed to create heightened levels social and civic power in artistic expression.
+Soul Work is a comprehensive training method and generative practice for acting, directing, playwriting, devising, ensemble building, and community engagement designed to cultivate emotional, social, and creative power in artistic expression.

 New Musical In Development

 Plantation Remix, a site-responsive acapella musical, will be performed at historic plantations and related sites to revisit, raze, and reimagine the separatist genre of plantation tourism by rehabilitating the singular story of antebellum glory through shared histories and multiperspective narratives of both enslaved and slave-holding families and their descendants, with a central tenet that no American identity—across a multicultural range of experiences—is left uninformed by the systemic and sociocultural descendants of US Slavery.